passasv/JGRA202204/README.md

 # JGRA202204
-Script to plot figures 3 to 11 in article of JGR: Atmospheres, titled:
+Scripts to plot figures 3 to 11 in article of JGR: Atmospheres, titled:
 "Experimental radial profiles of early time ($&lt;$ 4 $\mu$s) neutral and ion spectroscopic signatures in lightning-like discharges"

 1) Unzip Data.zip so there is a Data folder in the same path as the python code